Facebook pixel

 This can be a good option for some homes, but you need to make sure that the boiler you have installed can handle this increase in workload.

 The same rule applies for those who are looking into getting a larger style of radiator for their homes, one that covers a wider surface area, as this too will increase the amount of heat and hot water that your boiler system has provide.
-For some properties, replacing the radiators will also mean getting a new boiler.
+For some properties, replacing the old radiators will also mean getting a new boiler.

-In most cases, it is a good idea to replace the boiler anyway as this will provide heating for years.
+In most cases, it is a good idea to replace the old boiler anyway as this will provide heating for years.
 Even though modern radiators are made for efficiency, they won't last forever, but the boiler system can be used for other radiators over time.

 Getting a new boiler can be a difficult and time consuming, with multiple engineers required at once.
 However, this is a task that is worth doing, and you will feel the benefit for years.